iberkayC/turkeynavigation/README.md

 ## Overview

 This project is designed as part of the CMPE160 Introduction to Object-Oriented Programming course at Bogazici University.
 It is a Java application that reads city coordinates and connections from files, draws a map of the cities and roads, and finds the optimal path between two cities using Dijkstra's Algorithm.
 One file is named `IbrahimBerkayCeylan` because of assignment submission rules.
+More details can be found in the report file.

 ## Features